Light Switch (song): Music video

 A few hours after the song's release, an official music video for the song premiered on Puth's YouTube channel.
 The music video was directed by Christian Breslauer.
 The music video begins with Puth out of shape after an implied breakup, watching TV on his recliner.
-A Tae Bo instructor (Billy Blanks) he sees, crawls out of the TV and encourages him to get back into shape with some workouts and other activities, such as fence painting, cleaning, and buying $100 worth of Bitcoin.
+A Tae Bo instructor (Billy Blanks) he watches crawls out of the TV and encourages him to get back into shape with some workouts and other activities, such as fence painting, cleaning, and buying $100 worth of Bitcoin.
 Puth is later shown performing the last chorus to his ex in front of a bright sign that says "SORRY", only to find out the ex has gotten a new, out of shape, boyfriend.
 The trainer arrives, leading Puth away.
 In the comments of the video on YouTube, Puth says, "I created the concept for this music video based on an idea I had and shared with the incredible director, Christian Breslauer.
 I wanted to humorously portray all the things we sometimes try to change about ourselves in order to capture that unrequited love, when deep down we should be changing our lives only to benefit ourselves and no one else."
-The music video also includes product placements from Regal Select Exterior Paint by Benjamin Moore and the cryptocurrency company Coinbase.
+The music video also includes product placements from paint company Benjamin Moore and the cryptocurrency company Coinbase.